 It is known for its dynamic, flexible, procedural, and functional programming styles.
 Thanks to that, Python is one of the most widely used high-level programming languages.

 There are great office tutorials that are simple to follow with less emphasis on the syntax that is just right for beginners.

-Java from Oracle is one of the internet’s longest-running, commercially popular and influential programming languages today.
-You will find Java on just about any platform, operating systems, and digital device.
+Java from Oracle is one of the internet’s longest-running, commercially popular, and influential programming languages today.
+You will find Java on just about any platform, operating system, and digital device.

 If that alone does not convince you of Java’s incredible powers, we don’t know what else will.
 It can be used to build apps for Android, the desktop, and video games.
 It is also used as a server-side language for enterprise-level backend development.